 Taxpayers can choose not to invest in new tax-saving instruments for various reasons, and can still save tax on certain expenses that are eligible for tax deduction.
 With proper planning, taxpayers can avail deductions on the expenses mentioned, and can save tax with no investment during the financial year.

 That said, if one wants to save tax through new investments, insurance policies serve as favourable tax-saving instruments.
-The iSelect Star Term Plan from Canara HSBC Oriental Bank of Commerce Life Insurance provides customized insurance plans, offering tax benefits under Section 80C while also providing a safety net for one’s family.
+The iSelect Star Term Plan from Canara HSBC Life Insurance provides customized insurance plans, offering tax benefits under Section 80C while also providing a safety net for one’s family.
 With the iSelect Star Term plan, policyholders can avail features such as whole life cover, return of premium, multiple payout option and increased coverage option.

 Hi, I am Gajendra Kothari, a Chartered Financial Analyst.
 So from our earlier videos, we have seen that saving tax is pretty easy by investing in different financial products like Insurance Plans, PPF, ELSS, NPS, and so on so forth.
 While all of this tax savings entails investing a different kind of financial products, through this tax series.
 We will understand how to save taxes in this financial year even without making any financial investments.